-It requires single-tasking.“Your conscious brain cannot multitask.
+“Your conscious brain cannot multitask.
 If I’m speaking to you and checking my I-Phone at the same time, I’m doing neither.
 This is why our society is frazzled; this misconception that we can consciously do more than one thing at a time effectively.”
-Deepak Chopra

 We have heard it time and again.

-Humans cannot multitask and when they try to, the switching between tasks, severely impact their mental capacities and IQ.
+Humans cannot multitask, and when they try to, the constant switching between tasks results in a dramatic decrease in quality.

 Put it into practice